Megafunk/MassSample/README.md

 <a name="mass-pm-ai-zg"></a>
 #### 6.3.1 `ZoneGraph`
 <!-- FIXME: Add screenshots and examples. -->
 In-level splines and shapes that use config defined lanes to direct zonegraph pathing things around!
-Think sidewalks, roads etc.
+Think sidewalks, roads etc. This is the main way Mass Crowd members get around.

 <a name="mass-pm-ai-st"></a>
 #### 6.3.2 [`StateTree`](https://docs.unrealengine.com/5.0/en-US/overview-of-state-tree-in-unreal-engine/)
 <!-- FIXME: Add screenshots and examples. -->
-A new lightweight AI statemachine that can work in conjunction with Mass Crowds.
+A new lightweight generic statemachine that can work in conjunction with Mass.
 One of them is used to give movement targets to the cones in the parade in the sample.